arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 - **UWB Module**: The Truesense DCU040 module (based on the NXP Trimension SR040 UWB IC) enables precise distance measurement with accuracy better than ±10 cm using two-way ranging techniques.
 - **Connectivity**: Besides UWB, the Stella includes Bluetooth 5.0 connectivity through the nRF52840's integrated radio, supporting IEEE 802.15.4-2006 and 2.4 GHz transceiver capabilities.
 - **Accelerometer**: A 3-axis MEMS digital output accelerometer (SC7A20) enhances the board's motion detection capabilities, with programmable sensitivity ranges of ±2G/±4G/±8G/±16G and features like orientation detection, free-fall detection, and click detection.
-- **User interfaces**: The board includes a user-programmable button, a user-programmable LED and a buzzer (FUET-5020) producing 75 dB at 10 cm for audible alerts.
+- **User interfaces**: The board includes a user-programmable button, a user-programmable LED and a buzzer (FUET-5020) that can be used for audible alerts.
 - **Connectors**: The Stella features a USB-C® port for power and data, a QWIIC connector for I²C expansion, a CR2032 battery holder and a J-Link connector for debugging and alternative power input.

 ### Board Libraries

+The Arduino Stella and Portenta UWB Shield use different libraries and board cores due to their different microcontrollers and UWB modules:

+#### Arduino Stella Library

-The [`ardUWBSr040` library](https://github.com/arduino-libraries/ardUWBSr040) contains an application programming interface (API) to read data from the board and control its parameters and behavior.
-This library supports the following:
+The [`ardUWBSr040` library](https://github.com/arduino-libraries/ardUWBSr040) contains an application programming interface (API) to read data from the Stella and control its parameters and behavior.
+This library is designed to work with the DCU040 module on the Stella and supports the following:

 - One-way ranging (Time Difference of Arrival - TDoA) and two-way ranging (TWR).
 - Power management for battery-efficient operation.
 - Accelerometer control for motion detection.
 - BLE connectivity for configuration and communication.

-***The Arduino mbed OS Boards core is required to work with the Stella's nRF52840 microcontroller.***
+***The [Arduino mbed OS Boards core](https://github.com/arduino/ArduinoCore-mbed) is required to work with the Stella's nRF52840 microcontroller.***

+#### Portenta UWB Shield Library

+If you plan to use the Stella with a Portenta UWB Shield for two-way ranging experiments, you'll also need the [`ardUWBSr150` library](https://github.com/arduino-libraries/ardUWBSr150) for the Portenta UWB Shield.
+This library is specifically designed for the DCU150 module used in the shield.

+***The [Arduino Renesas Portenta Boards core](https://github.com/arduino/ArduinoCore-renesas) is required to work with the Portenta C33 board that hosts the UWB Shield.***

+#### Bluetooth Communication

+For examples that use Bluetooth Low Energy (BLE) communication, you'll also need the [`ArduinoBLE` library](https://github.com/arduino/ArduinoBLE).
+This library enables BLE functionality for device discovery and initial connection setup before UWB ranging begins.

+#### Installing the Libraries and Board Cores

-To install the Stella library, navigate to `Tools > Manage libraries...` or click the **Library Manager** icon in the left tab of the Arduino IDE.
-In the Library Manager tab, search for `ardUWBSr040` and install the latest version of the library.
+To install the required libraries:

+1. Navigate to `Tools > Manage libraries...` or click the **Library Manager** icon in the left tab of the Arduino IDE.
+2. In the Library Manager tab, search for the library name (`ardUWBSr040`, `ardUWBSr150`, or `ArduinoBLE`).
+3. Click "Install" to install the latest version of each library.

 ![Installing the board's library in the Arduino IDE](assets/user-manual-3.png)

+To install the required board cores:

+1. Navigate to `Tools > Board > Boards Manager...`
+2. For the Arduino Stella: Search for "Arduino mbed OS Boards" and install the latest version.
+3. For the Portenta C33: Search for "Arduino Renesas Boards" and install the latest version.

+***<strong>Important note:</strong> Make sure to install both the appropriate library and board core for your specific hardware.
+The Arduino Stella requires the `ardUWBSr040` library and Arduino mbed OS Boards core, while the Portenta UWB Shield with Portenta C33 requires the `ardUWBSr150` library and Arduino Renesas Boards core.
+For examples involving BLE communication, both devices will need the `ArduinoBLE` library installed.***

 ### Pinout